Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 Despite these differences, the NP algorithm offers a promising tool for studying neural networks.
 Unlike standard gradient-based methods, it provides a procedure in which neurons are incrementally added as training progresses, naturally favoring low-complexity or sparse solutions.
 This greedy construction offers a new lens for understanding how neural networks build representations.
 Developing a rigorous theoretical framework for the NP algorithm could therefore deepen our understanding of feature learning in neural networks.
 It can also serve as a foundation for future efforts to design similar greedy algorithms for more complex, non-homogeneous architectures.

-We conclude this section by mentioning the work of \cite{lyu_resolving}, which presents a greedy algorithm to train deep \emph{linear} neural networks.
-Their method proceeds by incrementally increasing the rank of the weight matrices and is also inspired from the dynamics of gradient flow in the small initialization regime.
-However, the NP algorithm can not be extended to deep linear networks.
-As discussed at the end of \Cref{sec:main_results} and in \Cref{zero_NCF}, for deep linear networks, the constrained NCF becomes exactly zero at saddle points; thus, our results on gradient flow dynamics near saddle points are not applicable.
+Some related works have also explored greedy, stage-wise optimization of neural networks inspired by their training dynamics.
+For instance, \citet{lyu_resolving} proposed a greedy algorithm to train deep \emph{linear} neural networks.
+Their method proceeds by incrementally increasing the rank of the weight matrices and is heavily inspired by the saddle-to-saddle dynamics of gradient flow in the small initialization regime.
+However, the NP algorithm cannot be directly applied to deep linear networks; as discussed at the end of \Cref{sec:main_results} and in \Cref{zero_NCF}, the constrained NCF for deep linear networks becomes exactly zero at saddle points, rendering our specific trajectory analysis inapplicable in this setting.